ChameleonCloud/docs/source/technical/networks/index.rst

 Many experiments require additional connectivity and control of the network.
 These experiments can utilize Chameleon's advanced networking capabilities including :ref:`network-isolation`, :ref:`multisitelayer3`, and :ref:`stitching`.

+Not sure which advanced option you need?
+A quick way to decide:

+- Want your own private layer-2 network among your Chameleon nodes, with full control over addressing, DHCP, and routing — for example, to run your own DHCP server or isolate a multi-node experiment from other users' traffic?
+  Use :ref:`network-isolation`.
+- Want your Chameleon nodes to talk to nodes at another Chameleon site (or to FABNET) at layer 3, without managing floating IPs or a stitched VLAN yourself?
+Use :ref:`multisitelayer3`.
+- Want a dedicated layer-2 connection between a Chameleon network and an external facility like FABRIC, so you can run your own layer-3 (or lower) protocols over it?
+Use :ref:`stitching`.

 .. note::
    Networks can also be created and managed programmatically via the `chi.network module